-In FY2019, SEI and its franchisees awarded more than 500 Project A-Game grants to over 420 organizations, a community investment of approximately $400,000 that impacted nearly 160,000 children.
-Since its inception, SEI and its franchisees have awarded more than 4,650 grants, a community investment of almost $3 million.
+In FY2020, SEI and its franchisees gave more than $170,000 in grants to community organizations through Project A-Game, impacting 72,500 youth.
+Since its inception, SEI and its franchisees have awarded more than 4,850 grants, a community investment of $3.1 million.
 Grants have been used to underwrite initiatives including math and science projects, tutoring, school supplies and sporting equipment to ensure children have the resources and inspiration they need to stay in school.

-Each coupon is good for a free small Slurpee® drink redeemable at 7-Eleven stores.
-During FY2019, SEI issued over 1.4 million Slurpee drink coupons to more than 1,100 law enforcement agencies.
+Each Operation Chill® coupon is good for a free small Slurpee® drink redeemable at 7-Eleven stores.
+During 2020, SEI issued over 1.5 million Slurpee drink coupons to more than 1,150 law enforcement agencies.
 Coupons were distributed during the summer months and back-to-school season.
 Since the program’s inception in 1995, Operation Chill has grown to include more than 1,100 local law enforcement agencies in the United States and Canada.
-Over 22 million coupons have been distributed to officers on the beat in cities and towns where SEI operates stores.
+Over 23 million coupons have been distributed to officers on the beat in cities and towns where SEI operates stores.